AlexandreFenyo/net-monitor/README.md

 ### run the server

-Refer to your servlet container to find how to publish the war
+Refer to your servlet container to find how to publish the war file.

 ## Install from the sources